Straw poll, Election 2008: MN House District 25B

 Bly is a Farmers Union member, he is up to speed.
 I got a much needed rest from the stress.
 Bly was a major mover of the Minnesota Health Act, along with Sen. John Marty and others.
 It did not pass, but the work on it will continue.

-4. john george
+john george said:

 Stephanie- I suppose that if a person is a Democrat, they will have less stress if a Democrat is in office.
 Same for a Republican.
 The idea that we can elect a person on a particular party platform and then have them vote in such a way as to please everyone in the district is, IMHO, a little unrealistic.
 Wasn’t it Mark Twain that said you can please part of the people all the time and all the people part of the time, but you can never please ALL the people ALL the time?
 Or was that “fool them”?
 Either way, whomever it was, I think it is a correct evaluation.
 I would be as surprised if a Democrat would begin voting like a Republican as I would a Republican voting like a Democrat once they got into office.